progamandoconro/Bitcoin-prediction/README.md

 ![alt text](https://raw.githubusercontent.com/progamandoconro/Bitcoin-prediction/master/Screenshot_20190727_203738.png)

-I am looking for support to this project.
-If you are interested on funding Mr. Robot, please write to programandoconro@gmail.com, or visit programandonconro.wordpress.com/contact.
+I am looking for any support to improve Mr. RoBot, if you are interested, please write to programandoconro@gmail.com, or visit programandonconro.wordpress.com/contact.